Music torture in the war on terror: Musicology

-In 2007, the Society for Ethnomusicology issued a position statement condemning the use of music for torture, and the Society for American Music, the American branch of the International Association for the Study of Popular Music, and the American Musicology Society (AMS) issued similar statements in 2008.
-However, the Royal Music Association and the British Forum for Ethnomusicology, both based in the UK, another country tied to the war on terror, declined to issue similar statements.
+In 2007, the Society for Ethnomusicology and the Society for American Music issued a position statement condemning the use of music for torture.
+The American Musicology Society (AMS) issued similar statements in 2008.
+However, the Royal Music Association and the British Forum for Ethnomusicology, both based in the UK—another country tied to the war on terror—declined to issue similar statements.
 The response to the AMS's statement was mixed, and Richard Taruskin criticized the statement as "breeding complacency".
 Philip V. Bohlman, the then-president of the Society for Ethnomusicology, received hate mail blaming him for deaths in the Iraq War.

 Research about music torture was generally met with skepticism from others, who argued that it lay outside of musicology.
 However, that skepticism dissipated in the wake of Cusick's research on music torture in the war on terror, prompting further research into music torture.

 Artists

 Several artists were outraged by the use of their music.
-Tom Morello, member of Rage Against the Machine, said in response "The fact that music I helped create was used in crimes against humanity sickens me" and called for the closure of the Guantanamo Bay prison.
-David Gray, whose song "Babylon" was used during interrogations, was shocked by the lack of public outcry and said "We are thinking below the level of the people we're supposed to oppose, and it goes against our entire history and everything we claim to represent.
-It's disgusting, really."
+Tom Morello, a member of Rage Against the Machine, called for the closure of Guantanamo Bay prison, stating "The fact that music I helped create was used in crimes against humanity sickens me".
+David Gray, whose song "Babylon" was used during interrogations, was shocked by the lack of public outcry and said, "We are thinking below the level of the people we're supposed to oppose, and it goes against our entire history and everything we claim to represent."
 Skinny Puppy, after being told by Guantanamo prison guard Terry Holdbrooks that their music was blasted during interrogations, wrote the album Weapon and sent an invoice to the American government for $666,000 upon its release.
-Trent Reznor, member of Nine Inch Nails, called the use of his music to torture "insulting, demeaning and enraging" and threatened legal action, although he never followed up on this threat.
-The National Security Archive, endorsed by artists including Morello, Reznor, R.E.M., Pearl Jam, and Jackson Browne, filed a Freedom of Information Act request, seeking the declassification of information related to the use of music in interrogations.
+Trent Reznor, a member of Nine Inch Nails, called the use of his music to torture "insulting, demeaning and enraging" and threatened legal action, although he never followed up on this threat.
+The National Security Archive, endorsed by music artists and groups including Morello, Reznor, R.E.M., Pearl Jam, and Jackson Browne, filed a Freedom of Information Act request, seeking the declassification of information related to the use of music in interrogations.

 The recording industry was reluctant to confront the issue, and when The Guardian reached out to several artists whose music was reportedly used in American detainment camps, most who did respond gave a "no comment".
-Steve Asheim, drummer of the death metal band Deicide, argued that the use of loud music did not constitute torture.
+Steve Asheim, the drummer of the death metal band Deicide, argued that the use of loud music did not constitute torture.
 Bob Singleton, the music director of Barney & Friends, laughed when learning of the theme song "I Love You" being used by interrogators and argued that it was ludicrous to believe it could psychologically alter detainees.